soybeanjs/elegant-router/README.en_US.md

 }
 ```

-> The `layout` field specifies the layout component, and `component` specifies the view component import key.
-The transformer converts this into a nested route structure with layout and children.
+> The `layout` property specifies the layout component used by the page, and the `component` property identifies the view component.
+The transformer builds the final nested route structure based on this information.

-> Additional route properties like props, meta, and beforeEnter can be added to the existing route data.
+> You can add other properties to the generated route object, such as `meta`, `props`, `beforeEnter`, etc., to meet specific needs.

-### Routes with Parameters
+### Parameter Routes

-Creating `src/views/list/[id].vue` generates a route with parameters:
+Use bracket syntax to create routes with parameters:

+**File Path:** `src/views/list/[id].vue`

+**Generated Route:**
 ```ts
 {
   name: 'ListId',